Yaolinux/base/README.md

 ## After that use the "mybld" script to continue automated compilation, need to complete that
 ## Commit it later, no need to continue next commands

-## Now, follow few commands to configure your nutyx-systemd
+## Now, follow few commands to configure your grat-os-systemd
 `exit` \
 `echo $LFS`